 Don't Leave Wine or Champagne Bottles on Tables

 To save big, arrange for poured service at a sit-down meal instead of placing wine or champagne bottles on each table.
 The average wedding guest drinks half a bottle of wine, which means a 150-person wedding will need about 75 bottles.
-But that number goes up by about 25 percent if people their own, mostly due to waste.
+But that number goes up by about 25 percent if guests pour their own, mostly due to waste.